One-line takeaway

 How much bigger is 40HQ than 40GP, and why prefer 40HQ?

-40HQ is 31cm taller inside, +8-9 CBM, but freight is only USD 50-150 different.
-For volumetric cargo it's always better economics.
+40HQ is 31cm taller inside, +8-9 CBM, but freight is only USD 50-150 different — for volumetric cargo it's always better economics.
+45HQ (45HC) is 5 ft longer than 40HQ at 86.1 CBM, used mainly for oversized light cargo on US inland lanes.

 How do I calculate CBM and decide LCL vs FCL?